Republicans on verge of U.S. House majority in midterm elections | Politics

 The divided Congress next year will mean Biden has a far tougher time advancing his agenda - from expanding domestic social programs and raising taxes on the rich and corporations to helping Ukraine in its battle against Russia.
 Republican Leader Kevin McCarthy in a closed-door caucus vote held off a challenge by hard-line conservative Representative Andy Biggs and will be the party's nominee for speaker of the House, if Republicans win the majority.

-The news could coincide with a speech at 9 p.m.
-ET (0200 GMT on Wednesday) by former President Donald Trump from his Florida home, where he is expected to announce his 2024 presidential bid even as his Republican Party is showing early signs of Trump fatigue.
+The news coincided with a speech scheduled for 9 p.m.
+ET (0200 GMT on Wednesday) by former President Donald Trump from his Florida home, where he was expected to announce his 2024 presidential bid even as his Republican Party was showing early signs of Trump fatigue.
 The anticipated House victory for Republicans will be far short of the "red wave" they had predicted for the Nov.
 8 midterm elections, and some in the party have blamed Trump for the disappointing showing.

 Democrats retained control of the U.S. Senate after keeping seats in the swing states of Arizona and Nevada, and could win an outright majority if Democratic Senator Raphael Warnock beats Republican challenger Herschel Walker in a Georgia runoff on Dec.
 6. The divided Congress next year will mean Biden has a far tougher time advancing his agenda - from expanding domestic social programs and raising taxes on the rich and corporations to helping Ukraine in its battle against Russia.